Nano2PlastProject/TheFullMulti_RIVER/README.md

 # Guide for Users

+This model can be run in the cloud with Binder: you can run the FullMulti_RiverModel_Notebook Jupyter notebook directly from your web browser without installing anything.
+Just click on the launch binder button above.
+A temporary Jupyter Notebook server with all dependencies will be automatically launched in the cloud.
+It is not persistent: all your changes will be lost after some time. (#To be implemented#)

+For a more interactive and modifiable version of this model follow the instructions below:

 ## Getting started for Windows

 - First download and install Anaconda python distribution for your system from [here](https://www.anaconda.com/products/individual#windows) (scroll down to "Anaconda installers"), Python 3 is the recomended version for this model.
 If installation is sucessful, you will be able to work with the Jupyter Notebooks or use the Python Coding Environment Spyder to run the model.